-As we have mentioned in a previous blog post, the food that you eat can play a big role in how your skin looks.
-Just like how eating very healthy, nutrient-rich foods can greatly benefit your skin, the opposite is also true of very unhealthy and harmful foods.
+The food that you eat can play a big role in how your skin looks.
+Just like how eating healthy, nutrient-rich foods can greatly benefit your skin, the opposite is also true of unhealthy and harmful foods.
 For example, eating high-glycemic foods such as white bread and pasta could cause your sugar and insulin levels to spike in the body, which could lead to inflammation and even acne.
 Perhaps your skin is craving the nutrients that it would receive from a healthy diet.
 So, it is always best to stick to that healthy meal plan rather than opting for a pizza.

 Your Skincare Routine

-We can’t say it enough that a consistent skincare routine is so important to keep a clear complexion.
-Throughout the day, your face is exposed to so much dirt, impurities, makeup and bacteria.
+We can’t say it enough that a consistent skincare routine is important to keeping a clear complexion.
+Throughout the day, your face is exposed to dirt, impurities, makeup and bacteria.
 If you do not keep a consistent skincare routine, those irritants that are left on your face are more likely to clog pores, inflame your skin and cause acne breakouts.
-It is so important to make sure that you wash your face with our gentle InflorEssence Facial Cleanser, nourishing InflorEssence Serum and hydration InflorEssence Moisturizer morning and night.
+It is important to make sure that you wash your face with our gentle InflorEssence Facial Cleanser, nourishing InflorEssence Serum and hydration InflorEssence Moisturizer morning and night.

-Here is a really comprehensive face map of where your acne is exhibiting itself and what is likely causing the breakout:
+Here is a comprehensive face map of where your acne may be exhibited and what may be causing the breakout: